-Designated senior leader Name Claire Bramwell-Smith with overall responsibility for attendance Contact details 01522 882800 cbramwell@prioryacademies.co.uk Attendance Officer Name Troy Willcocks Attendance Officer Contact details Twillcocks@prioryacademies.co.uk Name Claire Bramwell-Smith Who to contact to discuss attendance support Role Assistant Headteacher Contact details cbramwell@prioryacademies.co.uk Start of academy day 8.30am End of academy day 3.00pm Register closing time AM Register 8.55am A pupil who arrives after the register has closed, will be marked as 'U'.
-PM A pupil who arrives after the register has closed, will be marked as 'U'.
-In order to request a leave of absence a parent must Complete 'Leave of absence form' (Appendix A) and submit to Mrs C Bramwell-Smith at generalenquiries@priorycity.co.uk In the event that your child is going to be absent, parents are expected to Contact the academy by phone before 8:30am.
-Please ring 01522 882800, select the option for reporting a student absence and leave a brief message.
+ı 1 Designated senior leader Name John Beaven with overall responsibility for attendance Contact details jbeaven@prioryacademies.co.uk Name Julie Wallis Who to contact to discuss attendance support Role Senior Administrator Contact details jwallis@prioryacademies.co.uk Start of academy day 8:50am (Th e gates open at 8:45am) End of academy day 3:20pm 3:20pm AM Register 9:20am A pupil who arrives after the register has closed, will be marked as 'U'.
+Register closing time PM Register For Infants and Years 3 and 4 - 1:10pm For Years 5 and 6 - 1:40pm A pupil who arrives after the register has closed, will be marked as 'U'.
+In order to request a leave of absence a parent must Complete 'Leave of absence form' (Appendix A) and submit to Julie Wallis in the school office or by email to either jwallis@prioryacademies.co.uk or heighingtonenquiries@prioryacademies.co.uk.
+In the event that your child is going to be absent, parents are expected to Notify the academy of absence on the first day of the absence by ringing the school office 01522 872625, by the start of the academy day.
+We ask that parents then give daily updates in the same way.
 First day calling In the event that your child is absent from the academy, and the reason for their absence has not been communicated, you will receive contact from the academy on the first day of the child's absence.
 Contact will be made on each subsequent day of absence if a reason for absence has not been provided.
-This is by an In Touch text message before 10.00am daily.
+A member of the school staff will ring you on the academy number (01522 872625).
+Unexplained absences If your child has been absent and the academy has been unable to obtain a reason for their absence, then a text and/or email will be sent.